VDA5050/VDA5050/VDA5050_EN.md

 The `requestStatus` is set to REQUESTED and the combination of `edgeId` and `sequenceId` references the edge's trajectory the robot asks to deviate from.
 The mobile robot has the option to request the approval for several edges simulatenously as long as they are part of its current base.
 The usage of each corridor shall be requested in a dedicated `edgeRequest` and each request must be approved inidivdually by master control.

-The robot shall remain on the predefined trajectory of its current edge until a `respone` is received from master control.
+The robot shall remain on the predefined trajectory of its current edge until a `respone` is received from the master control.
 Once the robot has received the approval to start maneuvering, it sets the `requestStatus` to 'GRANTED' and may now use the corridor.
 As long as the robot requires the corridor, it shall keep the `edgeRequest` in its state.
-If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to master control by removing the corresponding `edgeRequest` object from its state.
+If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to the master control by removing the corresponding `edgeRequest` object from its state.
 From there on, the mobile robot shall act as a line-guided vehicle again.
-If it wishes to deviate from the predefined trajectory once more, its must issue a new `edgeRequest`.
+If it wishes to deviate from the predefined trajectory once more, it shall issue a new `edgeRequest`.

-If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it must stop at the border of its current `corridor`, send a dedicated edge request and await its approval through master control.
-If the robot's approval expires or master control revokes a granted request, it must initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.
+If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it must stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the master control.
+If the robot's approval expires or the master control revokes a granted request, it must initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.

 ### 6.12.4 Information